AB 388 (Chang) – Housing: Homeless Veterans

 AB 741 (Williams) – Kids Crisis Care

 AB 741 seeks to add to the schedule of benefits comprehensive mental health crisis services, including crisis intervention, crisis stabilization, crisis residential treatment, rehabilitative mental health services, and mobile crisis support teams.
+This change would address the gaps in our state’s crisis services continuum for children and youth in California.
+The need for mental health services are particularly acute for children in foster care, who have experienced more trauma than any child should ever know.
+This bill was vetoed.

 AB 1133 (Achajian) – School-Based Prevention & Early Intervention MH Services